SpicyPepe/CTF-Writeups/Writeups/HackPark/HackPark Writeup.md

 ## Question 7: What is the user flag (on Jeffs Desktop)?

-Moving back to the WindowsScheduler directory (where the Message.exe file is located), copied accross the same shell used earlier and re-named it "Message.exe" while also changing the original Message.exe file to "Message.bak".
+Moving back to the WindowsScheduler directory (where the `Message.exe` file is located), copied accross the same shell used earlier and re-named it `Message.exe` while also changing the original Message.exe file to `Message.bak`.

 ![](Assets/Images/Pasted%20image%2020221201152939.png)